 Although well-intended, these thank yous feel generic.
 Instead of bringing a smile to your face, they remind you of the obligatory card you had to write your great aunt after she gave you $20.
 When it’s mandatory, appreciation loses its charm.

 But genuine expressions of gratitude are meant to be shared.
-There are so many unique ways to say thank you that there’s no reason why your appreciation shouldn’t delight customers, even when it’s done on a shoestring.
+There are so many unique ways to thank your customers that there’s no reason why your appreciation shouldn’t delight, even when it’s done on a shoestring.

 These gestures don’t go unnoticed either.
 When you thank customers in unique ways, they’re likely to share it publicly.
 With the holidays around the corner, consider our favorite ways to surprise a customer with a thank you: